wodby/docs/1.0/includes/containers/php-dev.md

 #### Xdebug profiler

-Enable XDebug profiling by adding the following environment variables to your PHP container:
+Enable XDebug profiling by adding the following environment variables to your PHP container (! xdebug env vars have changed since version 3.x):

 ```
 PHP_XDEBUG: 1
-PHP_XDEBUG_PROFILER_ENABLE: 1
+PHP_XDEBUG_MODE: profile
-PHP_XDEBUG_PROFILER_ENABLE_TRIGGER: 1
+PHP_XDEBUG_START_WITH_REQUEST: trigger
-PHP_XDEBUG_PROFILER_ENABLE_TRIGGER_VALUE: 1
+PHP_XDEBUG_TRIGGER_VALUE: 1
 ```

 Add `XDEBUG_PROFILE=1` param to GET or POST request (or set a cookie) you want to profile.
-Xdebug will generate profile files in `/mnt/files/xdebug/profiler`.
+Xdebug will generate profile files in `/mnt/files/xdebug`.
 Click Update in Webgrind to access the new information.
 See https://xdebug.org/docs/profiler to learn more about xdebug profiling.

 Once traces files generated you can view and analyze your traces via [Webgrind](#webgrind)